mosip/documentation/docs/overview/architecture/Architecture-Principles.md

 * 3rd party components should be integrated via standard interfaces and offer a provider model where needed.

 ### Configurability
 MOSIP should be flexible for countries to configure the base platform according to their specific requirements.
-Some of the examples of configurability are
+Some of the examples of configurability are,

 * Country should be able to choose the features required.
 For example, it must be possible for a country to turn off Finger Print capture
 * Country should be able to configure the attributes of an ID Object
 * Country should be able to define the length of the UIN number

 ### Extensibility
 MOSIP should be flexible to extend functionality on top of the basic platform.
-Some of the examples of extensibility are
+Some of the examples of extensibility are,

 * A country should be able to introduce a new step in processing data
 * Integrate MOSIP with other ID systems and include it as part of the MOSIP data processing flow

 ### Modularity
 All components in MOSIP should be modular and their features exposed via interfaces such that the implementation behind the interface can be changed without affecting other modules.
-Some examples of modularity are
+Some examples of modularity are,

 * UIN generator algorithm provided by the platform can be replaced by a country with their own implementation
-* The default demographic deduplication algorithm provided by MOSIP can be changed to a different one without impacting the process flow
+* The default demographic de-duplication algorithm provided by MOSIP can be changed to a different one without impacting the process flow